 Cash Flows from Operating Activities of Continuing Operations

-Net cash provided by operations increased 23.6% in 2008, primarily due to the increase in cash provided by operations.
+Net cash provided by operations increased from \$65.0 million to \$132.3 million in 2008.
+The increase was primarily due to the increase in cash provided by operations.

 Cash Flows Used in Investing Activities